trevor-ledbetter/CSCE448/README.md

 3. The `connection_handler()` function will exist as a threaded function to handle each message/request from the clients separate from the main socket and lets the main server process handle more incoming requests.
 These threads will parse the received messages and will execute the correct functions associated with each message's intent.

 4. The `room_creation_handler()` function will handle any requests to create a room and send the appropriate response to the sending client.
+A room will consist of a forked process which runs logic specific to chatrooms.

 ### Client Implementation

 The client program will have the following:
 1.

+### Room Data Structure
+- `slave_socket[]` Contains an array of all connected clients' socket file descriptors or -1 if the entry is not connected to a client